ArushiAgrawal/RAG-dspy/README.md

 This project is aimed at providing a basic understanding of how a RAG model works and how it can be implemented using the DSPy library.

 ### Structure
-rag_dspy.ipynb : Jupyter notebook containing the RAG code
+RAG_DSPy.ipynb : Jupyter notebook containing the RAG code

 vectors.npy : Embeddings of the GST document